Ephigenia/mite-cli/README.md

 The configuration is stored in a file which is only writable and readable by you in your home directory: `~/.mite-cli.json`.

 In case you want to use multiple mite accounts please open up a [change request](https://github.com/Ephigenia/mite-cli/issues)

-# Features

-- Create and start new Entries with interactive survey-like cli interface
-- Edit the currently running entries text for fast updating the work log
-- Show, filter, group time entries to show reports for last month, current week etc.
-- List, sort, filter user accounts, customers, projects & services
-- Delete single entries by id
-- Highlight JIRA identifiers in time entry notes

-Other ideas & planned features can be found in the [wiki](./wiki).
-If something doesn’t work please [create a new issue](https://github.com/Ephigenia/mite-cli/issues).

 # Usage